U.S. Army recommends food stamps for soldiers struggling with inflation - NewsBreak

 “Based on the Pentagon’s own data, 24% of enlisted personnel are food insecure,” said Mackenzie Eaglen, an analyst at the American Enterprise Institute.
 “While food stamps are a Band-Aid, they’re also an admission that basic pay for enlisted troops and their families is too low – further exacerbated by unyielding inflation causing paychecks to shrink more.”

-Federal inflation data released in August shows that food prices have risen at the fastest rate since the 1970’s.
+Federal inflation data released in August shows that food prices have risen fastest since the 1970s.

 Eaglen said the answer is to increase pay and be more realistic about how inflation affects service members.